TheRealMesteven/BranchRepo/README.md

 2. Create a github repository and copy the URL.
 3. Run `Create-Repo.ps1` and paste in the URL.
+**Make sure to have a template in your templates section.
+Otherwise an empty branch will be created and the `.sln` file wont be updated with the new project reference.**
-4. Run `Create-New-Mod-Branch.ps1` and fill in the name, description and author.
+5. Run `Create-New-Mod-Branch.ps1` and fill in the name, description and author.

 ## Public example
 Currently using it for my PulsarLostColony public and private mods.